Physical Therapist Assistant - Associate in Applied Science Degree

 The Physical Therapist Assistant is a skilled health care provider working under the direction and supervision of a physical therapist.
 Following completion of the program, the student is awarded an Associate of Applied Science Degree.
 The PTA program at KCKCC is accredited by the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association.

-Employment rate: 100% of graduates who have taken and passed the state certification examination and sought employment in the field are working as a PTA within 6-months
+- Employment rate: 100% of graduates who have taken and passed the state certification examination and sought employment in the field are working as a PTA within 1 year,

 Physical therapist assistants work under the direction and supervision of a physical therapist in the delivery of physical therapy services.
 The duties of a PTA include assisting with implementing treatment programs according to the physical therapist’s plan of care, educating and instructing patients in exercise and activities of daily living, providing treatments using special equipment, administering modalities, documentation of services provided, and reporting to the physical therapist on the patient’s responses to treatment.
 Upon successful completion of the program, the student is eligible to take the licensure examination.